getlantern/lantern-docs/lantern/en/user/Proxied-sites-configuration.rst

    :alt: Proxied Sites

    Proxied Sites
-The Proxied Sites screen is part of configuration for people using Lantern to Get Access, and is available through the globe icon in the lower right.
+The Proxied Sites screen is part of the configuration for people using Lantern to Get Access, and is available through the globe icon in the lower right.